Case Study 1

 Making the Most of a Quick-Turnaround Sale

 Where business begins, friendship ends.
 Or so the saying goes.
-But for Nathan and Jen, it seemed only natural to reach out to longtime friend and Pendleton Street senior analyst Mills Snell for occasional off-the-cuff business advice.
+But for Nathan and Jen, it seemed only natural to reach out to longtime friends at Pendleton Street for occasional off-the-cuff business advice.
 When the couple was ready to sell their burgeoning lifestyle company, they knew it was finally time to engage in a formal relationship.